Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Bobby Dalbec (hitting .258 in his past 10 games, with two doubles, a home run, two walks and an RBI), take on starting pitcher John Means and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+Bobby Dalbec -- 0-for-3 in his most recent game -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Kyle Gibson on the mound, on September 30 at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Orioles.
+In his previous game he had a hitless showing (0-for-3) against the Orioles.

 Sportsbook Promo Codes